Wednesday, 4 January 2023

 Every day it's raining.
 The weatherman calls it precipitation - I call it a pain in the arse!

-Over the weekend, Newbury and Doncaster went amiss due to abandonments.
+Over the weekend, Newbury and Doncaster went amiss due to abandonment.
 The going stick went right up to the handle.

-I'm not sure if it was a blessing or a curse.
+I'm not sure if it was a blessing or a curse to visit this site.
 Do you like betting on very testing going?
 Betting on my niche of two-year-old horse racing it feels like hard work.
 It's like donning your wellington boots and literally getting stuck in the mud.
 The problem with betting on juvenile horse racing is the unknown about so many aspects of these young horses.
 Sure, you may be convinced on breeding the horse will run on the ground.
 But until it is proven, we can never be totally sure.

 So should we bet on the testing ground?

 I am careful.
-I always associate soft with big-priced winners.
+I always associate soft with big-priced winners just like those who love a flutter at Top online casino games.
 I'm not sure if that is statistically true.
 However, it always feels that way.
 It is enough for me to be extra careful with betting on horses at short odds.
 The trouble with favourite on testing going is that most trainers instruct the jockey to make the most of their experience.
 This makes perfect logic.
 But there's a problem with this approach.